PLEASE SUPPORT THE SAN DIEGO FILM & TV PRODUCTION COMMUNITY BY ATTENDING THIS IMPORTANT EVENT

 VENDORS AND SPONSORS - Are you interested in being a part of this amazing event and having a table at the trade show?
 Reach out to michael.wood@sdmediapros.org

-ABOUT SOME OF OUR PRESENTERS:
+MEET OUR PRESENTERS:

-Leah Medrano – Deputy Director
+Leah Medrano – Deputy Director, California Film Commission

 With 20+ years of State of California public service, Leah’s strategic vision and leadership have significantly contributed to retaining film and television productions in California, along with creation of thousands of creative jobs in the Golden State.
 Before her tenure at the California Film Commission, Leah had a distinguished blended career in government and entertainment; Leah worked at Fox Television Station, MTV Networks, Fox Sports, and the Los Angeles news group CBS2 and KCAL9.